Greetings from all of us here at the Excellence in Broadcasting Network.

 But there are all kinds of people raising hell about this.

-Meghan Kelly said, well, what is supposed to be done about it, Mr. Turley?
+Here's the next bite that Megan Kelly said, well, what is supposed to be done about it, Mr. Turley?

-In your testimony before Congress, you cited Benjamin Franklin, who believed that the other branches would work in their own self-interest to try to reign in a president who got drunk on his own power.
+In your testimony before Congress, you cited Benjamin Franklin, who believed that the other branches would work in their own self-interest to try to rein in a president who got drunk on his own power.

 Congress can withdraw money, withhold money.

-They can move to impeach, they can file lawsuits, which they've done.
+They can file lawsuits, which they've done.

 What are they supposed to do?